Engagement rate, views, downloads, impressions…dog-eared pages?

 Leverage print’s luxury and premium appeal.

-Fifty-five percent of luxury brands’ ad spend in 2019 went to print, and for good reason.
-With digital users under a constant deluge of messaging and content recommendations, it’s critical for luxury brands to distinguish themselves from the chaff.
+Digital users are under a deluge of messaging and content recommendations.
+It’s critical for luxury brands to distinguish themselves and separate from the chaff.
 For the same reasons Amazon created a fun-filled catalog for kids, a high-quality publication stands out instantly against a pile of junk mail and bills.
-Véronique Louise, global branding and media director at Moët Hennessy, said it best: “Print is a natural place to belong for luxury brands – they share similar values.
+Véronique Louise, global branding and media director at Moët Hennessy said it best: “Print is a natural place to belong for luxury brands – they share similar values.
 In a world of fake news and superficial images, where time is lacking, print publications stand for substance and meaning.”

 Think outside the herd.

-Whenever an idea or trend seems to have the industry’s unanimous approval, there could be opportunity.
+Whenever an idea or trend seems to have the industry’s unanimous approval, somewhere a new opportunity is sprouting.
 Branded print publications are not always the answer.
-Many brands are highly successful with other formats, but for some print content can offer a tactile and deeply experiential engagement with a brand’s message.
-Print can certainly be worth the effort involved—even if ROI isn’t immediately apparent.
+Many brands are highly successful with other formats; but for some, print content can offer a tactile and deeply experiential engagement with a brand’s message.
+Print can certainly be worth the effort involved — even if ROI isn’t immediately apparent.

 Let’s talk about your print strategy.
 We would love to learn about what you’re doing and offer some ideas for how we can help.